Skip to main content

 • The device language must be set to one of your supported languages.

-Android localisation
+Android localization

-Apple Wallet Extensions
+Apple Wallet extensions

-Once your app is able to provision cards, you also need to set up your app to integrate with Apple Wallet Extensions.
+Once your app is able to provision cards, you also need to set up your app to integrate with Apple Wallet ExtensionsWallet Extension An iOS app extension that integrates an issuer app with Apple Wallet.
+The UI Wallet Extension provisions a card from the issuer app into Wallet (the in-app provisioning flow).
+The Non-UI Wallet Extension exposes the issuer's card-management actions (such as 'View card details') from inside Wallet itself.
+Apple requires both for a primary issuer-app integration..
 This lets the user provision a card from within Apple Wallet, in addition to from your app.

-To achieve this requires you to configure the iOS project, as well as adding native code for the Wallet Extensions.
+To achieve this requires you to configure the iOS project, as well as adding native code for the Wallet ExtensionsWallet Extension An iOS app extension that integrates an issuer app with Apple Wallet.
+The UI Wallet Extension provisions a card from the issuer app into Wallet (the in-app provisioning flow).
+The Non-UI Wallet Extension exposes the issuer's card-management actions (such as 'View card details') from inside Wallet itself.
+Apple requires both for a primary issuer-app integration..
 Refer to the native SDK instructions: Integration from Apple Wallet using Wallet Extensions on how to set this up.

 note